Wolfgang Kubicki

-Wolfgang Kubicki (born 3 March 1952) is a German politician of the Free Democratic Party of Germany (FDP) and member of the Bundestag from 1990 until 1992 and 2017 onwards.
-He has been vice chairman of the FDP in Germany since December 2013.
-Since 24 October 2017 he has served as Vice President of the Bundestag.
-From 1992 to 1993 and from 1996 to 2017 he served as chairman of the FDP-group in the Schleswig-Holstein state parliament.
+Wolfgang Kubicki (born 3 March 1952) is a German politician of the Free Democratic Party of Germany (FDP) who has been vice chairman of the FDP since December 2013.

+Kubicki was a member of the Bundestag from 1990 to 1992 and again from 2017 to 2025.
+He served as Vice President of the Bundestag from 2017 to 2025.
+From 1992 to 1993 and from 1996 to 2017 he served as chairman of the FDP group in the Schleswig-Holstein state parliament.

 Early life and education

 After high school diploma in 1970 in Braunschweig Kubicki studied economics at the University of Kiel, where Peer Steinbrück was among his fellow students.
 He graduated in 1975.
 After that he worked for a consulting company and from 1978 in a Steuerberater ("tax advisor") office.
 From 1981 to 1983 he worked as a researcher for the FDP in the Schleswig-Holstein Landtag.
 He finished a second degree in law, completed while working, at the University of Kiel in 1982 with the first state examination.
 In 1985 he completed the second state examination and has worked as a lawyer since.